pantor/griffig/README.md

 image = griffig.render(pointcloud)
 image.show()
 ```
+Note that the pointcloud does only store the pointer to the data, but doesn't hold anything.

 ### Grasp Class

 The calculated grasp contains - of course - information about its grasp pose, but also some more details.
-At first, we calculate the grasp from the `griffig` instance and the current pointcloud input.
+At first, we calculate the next grasp based on the current pointcloud input.

 ```python
 grasp = griffig.calculate_grasp(pointcloud, camera_pose=camera_pose)  # Get grasp in the global frame using the camera pose